AlexFrid/DataStoryDesign/_posts/2020-02-01-alteryx-to-python.md

 ---
 title: "Converting an Alteryx tool into a Python function"
-summary: "A learning challenge"
+description: "A learning challenge"
 toc: false
+layout: post
 comments: false
 image: images/header_images/alteryx-to-python.png
-categories: [story]
+categories: [Alteryx, Python]
 ---

 A while ago I was doing some fuzzy matching and tried out a challenge to convert the typical fuzzy matching process